 Friday, February 23, 2007

-By far the most popular category in my recipe archives is Easy South Beach Recipes, where I share recipes for things that are delicious, South Beach Diet friendly, and which have only five main ingredients or less.
+Lots of people who cook from my blog like the Five Ingredients section in the archives, where I share recipes for things that are delicious, South Beach Diet friendly, and which have only five main ingredients or less.
 I loved this recipe so much that I ate it

 two three days in a row and decided it was fabulous enough to be my offering for Weekend Herb Blogging, hosted by Anna from Anna's Cool Finds this week.